East Gore Presbyterian Church: Extension of the church

 East Gore was established as a second charge in November 1952, combining East Gore with Waimumu and Te Tipua, and the Church was named the East Gore Presbyterian Church.
 In 1960 the boundaries changed again, the old parish of East Gore-Waimumu was divided, the country portion going to West Gore.
 This put East Gore in a difficult position with a declining congregation to look after the church.

 In 1962 a major renovation of the church was undertaken with substantial repiling, painting of the spire and roof for the first time since the initial coat in 1881.
 Roughcast was applied to the foundation cover boards.
 Work was also at the same time carried out on the interior of the building.

 In 1964 an adjourning hall, incorporating Sunday School rooms, and a separate manse to the south were constructed.

 Centenary services were held in the East Gore Church in 1981 and a centenary history was published.

-With a declining congregation and the increasing costs of maintaining the building it was decided to emerge the congregation with that of St Andrews and centralised all services there.
-A special service to mark its closing was held in 1995.
-After its closure the building was leased to the Gore Apostolic Church for a period.
+With a declining congregation and the increasing costs of maintaining the building the Presbytery decided to close the East Gore church and a special service to mark its closing was held in June 1998.
+People were given the choice of either joining Calvin Presbyterian in West Gore or St Andrew in Central Gore, and many did.
+However a number people from the congregation were keen to keep a Presbyterian style church going in East Gore, and so a group of about 25 started what is now known as the Grace Church which has as its home the old East Gore community hall on Hamilton street.
+This church continues in good form to this day.
+As for services in the old East Gore church, after its closure the building was leased to the Gore Apostolic Church for a period.

 On 2 May 2013 the church was designated as a Category 2 Historic Place by Heritage New Zealand.